Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Immigration Verification

 Penalties for violation of the statute include ordering the business to terminate employees who are unauthorized to work in violation of Ala.
-Code. § 31-13-15, requiring a sworn, signed affidavit that they have done so, placing the business in a three-year state-wide probationary period where they must file quarterly reports of new employees, and suspending of business licenses/permits for a period of 10 business days or less.
+Code. § 31-13-15, requiring a sworn, signed affidavit that they have done so, placing the business in a three-year state-wide probationary period where they must file quarterly reports of new employees, and suspending of business licenses/permits for a period of ten business days or less.

-In addition, any employers receiving the award of a contract, grant or incentive by the state or a state-funded entity to a business entity shall not hire or continue to employ an "unauthorized alien within the State of Alabama."
+In addition, any employers receiving the award of a contract, grant, or incentive by the state or a state-funded entity to a business entity shall not hire or continue to employ an "unauthorized alien within the State of Alabama."
 Ala.
 Code § 31-13-9.

 Drug Testing

 Alabama has an optional drug-free workplace program that rewards employers for participating by providing a five percent premium discount under the employer's workers' compensation insurance policy.
 Ala.
 Code § 25-5-330; Ala.
 Code § 25-5-332.
 The participating business must also follow the requirements set forth in Ala.
-Code. § 25-5-333, which includes a mandatory drug test for potential employees upon extending an offer of employment, reasonable suspicion testing and follow-up testing in the case of a positive test result.
+Code. § 25-5-333, which includes a mandatory drug test for potential employees upon extending an offer of employment, reasonable suspicion testing, and follow-up testing in the case of a positive test result.
 Ala.
 Code § 25-5-335.
 The program requires that all results remain confidential.
 Ala.
 Code § 25-5-339.

 Jury Duty Leave

 Upon receiving a summons for jury duty, an employee, on the next day they are engaged in their employment, shall show the jury summons to their supervisor and will be excused from employment for the day(s) required of them serving as a juror.
-An employer may not require or request an employee to use annual, vacation or sick leave for time spent responding to a summons for jury duty.
+An employer may not require or request an employee to use annual, vacation, or sick leave for time spent responding to a summons for jury duty.
 In addition, any full-time employee will be entitled to their usual compensation despite the excused absence.
 Ala.
 Code § 12-16-8.
 Employers may not discharge an employee solely because they serve on a jury so long as that employee reports for work on their next regularly scheduled hour after being dismissed.
 Employees who are fired in violation of this rule have a cause of action against the employer for the discharge and may recover both actual and punitive damages.
 Ala.
 Code § 12-16-8.1.

 Voting Leave

-Employees of the state, with reasonable notice, shall be permitted to take the necessary time to vote so long as it does not exceed one hour.
+Employees, with reasonable notice, shall be permitted to take the necessary time to vote so long as it does not exceed one hour.
 However, if the employee's work hours start at least two hours after the opening of the polls or end at least one hour prior to the closing of the polls, then time off for voting need not be available.
 Employers may specify the hours during which an employee may leave to vote.
 Ala.
 Code § 17-1-5.

 Military Leave